Advanced trunk exercises

 Most sports will require an element of anti-rotation.
 To improve your trunk’s ability to fight the rotation forces in sport the Pallof press is normally the easiest exercise you can begin with.
 To improve on this you can change your stance to a lunge, kneeling, half kneeling, and single arm.
 These are just a few variations/progressions.
 There are plenty more to choose from.

 Try out these exercises and see how you come along with them.
-If you would like an advanced trunk strength program book online or call 07 3352 5116 to speak with a physiotherapist.
+If you would like an advanced trunk strength program book online or call 07 3352 5116 to speak with a physiotherapist about exercise physiology.